Nexmo/station/_documentation/messaging/sms/overview.md

 ---
-title: Overview
+title: SMS API
 navigation_weight: 1
-description: The SMS API overview.
+description: Overview of the SMS API
 ---

-# SMS API Overview
+# SMS API

 Nexmo's SMS API enables you to send and receive text messages to and from users worldwide, using simple REST APIs.